 Local search is an online search that’s focused within a specific geographic area.

-Today, people often don’t want to go too far away when they search for things like a restaurant, store, or doctor near their current location.
+People often don’t want to go too far away when they search for things like a restaurant, store, or doctor, so they often search for services near their current location.

-Whether a prospective patient uses their desktop or mobile device, Google and other search engines are pretty good at identifying where that person is located when they perform a query and will deliver the most relevant information in a limited geographic radius.
-They can even be actively moving (walking, in a car) and search engines will change the results based on location.
+Whether a prospective patient uses their desktop or mobile device, Google and other search engines are adept at identifying where that person is located and will deliver the most relevant information in a limited geographic radius.
+They can even be actively moving (walking, in a car), and search engines will change the results based on location.

-With that in mind, let’s get into the details that prepare your practice profile and brand for those local patients.
-These steps show you how to claim and optimize your business listings online, and explain why that matters to your SEO.
+The following steps show you how to claim and optimize your business listings online, and explain why that matters for SEO for doctors.

-1. Discover which online directories list your practice, then claim ownership of your profile
+1. Discover which online directories list your practice and claim ownership of your profile

-Google is the most important online business listing to your practice, simply because Google has held about 88% of the search market every month since the end of 2016.
+Google My Business (recently renamed Google Business Profile) is the most important online business listing to your practice.
+Google has held about 88 percent of the search market share every month since the end of 2016.
+It is prominently displayed on Google organic search results and in Google maps.
+Google My Business is also where patients are most likely to look for online reviews.

-At the same time, there are dozens more online business directories, including those focused on healthcare, including Yelp, Bing, WebMD, and Vitals.
-These important sites, along with Google, are a source for patients to find your practice, services, and contact details.
+At the same time, there are dozens more online business directories, including Yelp, Bing, WebMD, and Vitals.
+These important sites, along with Google, are a source for patients to find your healthcare business, services, and contact details.

 You may not even know some sites on which your practice is already listed.
-To find out, search for your practice name, identify where you come up in search, go specifically to each of those online directory sites, and then officially claim your profile as the business owner.
+To find out, search for your practice name, and comb through the search engine rankings.
+Identify where you come up in organic search, go specifically to each of those online directory sites, and then officially claim your profile as the business owner.

-Each online directory will have its own specific steps to claim your online profile, but it’s worth the time to ensure you control the information shared.
-Then, as we explain in step 2, begin optimizing those profiles by starting with your most basic information.
+Each online directory will have its specific steps to claim your healthcare business profile, but it’s worth the time to ensure you control the information shared.
+Then, as we explain in the next step, begin optimizing those profiles by starting with your most basic information.

 2. Ensure your practice information is accurate and consistent within each online directory listing